open-politics/opol/opol/stack/README.md

 This guide provides an overview of the services, tasks, and flows used to orchestrate this data operation.
 Whether you're a developer looking to contribute or an enthusiast eager to understand the system, this documentation aims to help you navigate and comprehend the architecture effectively.

-If something is unclear, missing documentation, or unnecessarily hard to get into, please let us know via a GitHub Issue.
+If something is unclear, missing documentation, or unnecessarily hard to get into, please let us know via a GitHub Issue! <3

 ---
 | Note |  |